-■ How Dry I Am: Milwaukee Prohibition Prohibition is considered one of the largest legislative interventions in the history of the United States.
+How Dry I Am: Milwaukee Prohibition Prohibition is considered one of the largest legislative interventions in the history of the United States.
 At the same time the 1920s were more than just flappers, speakeasies, and bootleggers.
 What were the roots of the movement and how did people resist it?
-This talk explores the people, places, and organizations instrumental in the Prohibition movement and 1920s Milwaukee. ■ Amusement Parks, Resorts & Hotels: Beer Tourism in Old Milwaukee With various breweries now partaking in non-beer-related ventures, such as hotels and concert venues, it may seem that this is a recent phenomenon.
-However, breweries have long been seeking to provide alternate experiences to beer drinkers.
-This presentation will center around turn of the century Milwaukee and the city's breweries seeking to show their dominance through more than just their beer. ■ Brew City Black Ball: the Untold Story of Black Baseball in Milwaukee Milwaukee's baseball history, much like the history of the city itself, is incredibly diverse, yet all too often forgotten or overlooked.
+This talk explores the people, places, and organizations instrumental in the Prohibition movement and 1920s Milwaukee.
+Brew City Black Ball: the Untold Story of Black Baseball in Milwaukee Milwaukee's baseball history, much like the history of the city itself, is incredibly diverse, yet all too often forgotten or overlooked.
 While the major league presence of the Braves and Brewers dominates the story of professional baseball in Milwaukee, there were significant contributions made by Black people in the city during the era of segregated baseball.
 This presentation uncovers that history in telling the stories of the McCoy-Nolan Giants and the Milwaukee Bears, two all-Black professional teams that called Milwaukee home during the 1920s.
-Additional Information

-- Presentations must be scheduled in advance.
+Custom Talks Available You are invited to request a presentation on a specific topic and if our resources allow, we are happy to create a presentation specifically for your group, lecture, or other event.
+Custom prices begin at \$200.
+Additional Information - Presentations must be scheduled in advance.
 We request that you contact the Society a minimum of 2 weeks, but no more 6 months, before your desired date. - Presentations are usually 45 minutes to one hour but can be adjusted by request.
 Pricing Information - For offsite / virtual presentations, a minimum donation of \$125 is requested to cover staff time.
 Additional fees may be assessed for travel, presentations outside business hours, and custom presentations. - For onsite presentations, a donation of \$100 is requested and includes access to the museum for up to 25 people.
-Additional fees may be assessed for additional attendees, presentations outside business hours, and custom - Presentations available virtually To inquire about a presentation, please call 414.273.8288 or email mjknapp@milwaukeehistory.net 910 North Old World Third Street Milwaukee, WI 53203 www.milwaukeehistory.net
+Additional fees may be assessed for additional attendees, presentations outside business hours, and custom Presentations available virtually To inquire about a presentation, please call 414.273.8288 or email jdiepenhorst@milwaukeehistory.net 910 N. Dr. Martin Luther King Jr. Dr. Milwaukee, WI 53203 www.milwaukeehistory.net